 Council, as applicable from time to time.

 Branch Council means, in relation to a Branch, the council for that Branch.
-The and Europe.

-Branches of CPA Australia are the Northern Territory, New Zealand means in relation to Branch, the person for the time elected to that role pursuant to By-Law 8.10.
+Branch Deputy President means in relation to Branch, the person for the time elected to that role pursuant to By-Law 8.10.